Xecyc/My-portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please comment on what you liked about it, and what I can improve to make it better.
+If you like this project please comment on what you liked about it, and what I can improve on to make it better.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>